 California’s Drunk Driving Fatality Statistics

-These statistics represent thousands of families devastated by preventable tragedies.
+These drunk driving statistics represent thousands of families devastated by preventable tragedies.
 Mothers, fathers, children, and loved ones lose their lives because someone made the reckless choice to drive while intoxicated.

 Understanding California’s DUI Laws